sojith/autonomous-car/README.md

 Step 4 - Solder a wire (or a header pin, which then can be connected to a wire) to the base resistor of the 4 BJT switches.
 Eventually this wire will control the movement of the CAR

-Time to test - Connect the battery terminals to ESP32 (ie B+ on PCB to +3V on esp32; B- to GND on ESP32).
+<ins>Time to test</ins> - Connect the battery terminals to ESP32 (ie B+ on PCB to +3V on esp32; B- to GND on ESP32).
 Now pick up the wire connected to the base resistor of any one of the 4 BJT switches.
 Connect it to +3V on ESP32, and check for the response from the car. (you can try combinations - like, pick up the base resistor connections for front and left, and then connect it to +3V, and see if the care moves front and left.)

 (If this is your first time soldering then probably try making the ciruit on a breadboard first.... )